UTS-Simon/GAFE_Scripts/README.md

 # GAFE_Scripts
-A collection of free (as in speech and beer)
+A collection of Google Apps scripts with a focus on education.